Message-Based Graphs: AgentMesh graphs use

 Node functions

-Nodes receive a read-only view of state and return a Command with updates and next targets:
+Nodes receive a Scope (providing state access and streaming) and return a Command with updates and next targets:

 // NodeFunc signature

-type NodeFunc func(ctx context.Context, view View) (*Command, error)
+type NodeFunc func(ctx context.Context, scope Scope) (*Command, error)

 // Example node function

-func processDataFunc(ctx context.Context, view graph.View) (*graph.Command, error) {
+func processDataFunc(ctx context.Context, scope graph.Scope) (*graph.Command, error) {

 // Read from state using typed keys